finos/tracdap/trac-runtime/python/README.md

 [example models](https://github.com/Accenture/trac/tree/main/examples/models/python)
 in the TRAC GitHub repository.
 We run these examples as part of our CI, so they will always be in sync with the corresponding version of the runtime library.

+## Building the runtime from source

+This is not normally necessary for model development, but if you want to do it here are the commands.

+    cd trac-runtime/python

+    # Configure a Python environment

+    python -m venv ./venv
+    venv\Scripts\activate              # For Windows platforms
+    . venv/bin/activate                # For macOS or Linux
+    pip install -r requirements.txt

+    # Run the code generator

+    python ../../dev/codegen/protoc-ctrl.py python_runtime \
+        --proto_path trac-api/trac-metadata/src/main/proto \
+        --out trac-runtime/python/generated/trac/rt_gen/domain

+    # Build the Python package files

+    python ./package-ctrl.py

+The package files will appear under build/dist